Business Loan vs. Personal Loan

 It’s easy to envision your business becoming a billion-dollar company.
 It’s not as easy to picture needing lots of small business loans on the road to getting there—but it’s likely that you’ll need them.

-One of the biggest perks of taking on a business loan vs. a personal loan is the relationship that it creates.
+One of the biggest perks of taking on a business loan vs. personal loan is the relationship that it creates.
 The same way customers build a relationship with your business, your lender builds a relationship with you as the borrower.
 So, when the time comes that you need more funding—and with better terms—having an established history with a lender that knows you and how responsible you’ve been with their money can only help.

 Personal loans don’t build that kind of rapport.
 In that sense, they’re often better served as solutions to a one-off problem.